 You can even test this, as I do in the video, by tapping on one of the application icons which are in black and white.
 When you try, you’ll see a Toast message appear at the bottom of the screen.
 It’s going to tell you that the app has been disabled because it’s not a system app and because you’re in Safe Mode.

 How to Boot the Galaxy Note 10 Out of Safe Mode?

 Now, after you have used the phone while in Safe Mode (likely for troubleshooting purposes) then you are going to want to get out of it.
 To boot the Galaxy Note 10 out of Safe Mode we are going to need to do another restart with the smartphone.
 There are two different ways you can trigger this.

 This first is to bring up the Power Menu by swiping down from the top of the screen.
 This brings up the Notification Shade but right above it is a Power button that you can tap.
 Tapping it will make the Power Menu appear and from here you can simply tap on the Restart button.

 Alternatively, you can also just tap on the Safe Mode notification as well.

 You’ll see it when you swipe down from the bottom of the screen to display the Notification Shade.
 It’s just a notification that tells you the device is in Safe Mode.
-Tapping on it will reboot the Galaxy Note 10 or Note 10+ and you’ll be taken to the regular Android OS without Safe Mode once it boots back up.
+Tapping on it will reboot the Galaxy Note 10, Note 10+, Note 10+ 5G, or the Note 10 Lite and you’ll be taken to the regular Android OS without Safe Mode once it boots back up.